Sidney Kimmel Cancer Center at Johns Hopkins

 Its combination of science and medical programs continues to uncover new cancer mechanisms that are turned into novel therapeutics, leading to unprecedented success in fighting many cancers.

-The center includes a lung cancer program that has a team of physicians dedicated to malignant pleural mesothelioma, a rare disease caused by exposure to asbestos.
+The center includes a lung cancer program that has a team of physicians dedicated to malignant mesothelioma, a rare disease caused by exposure to asbestos.

 In 2016, John Hopkins launched the Bloomberg-Kimmel Institute for Cancer Immunotherapy, which quickly has become one of America’s leaders in the field.